NVIDIA/hpc-container-maker/docs/tutorial.md

 Stage0 += copy(src='mpi_bandwidth.c', dest='/var/tmp/mpi_bandwidth.c')
 ```

-_Note_: The MPI Bandwidth source code also be downloaded, e.g., using
+_Note_: The MPI Bandwidth source code could also be downloaded as part
-`wget`, as part of the container build.
-The [MPI Bandwidth example
+of the container build itself, e.g., using `wget`.
+The [MPI Bandwidth
-recipe](../recipes/mpi_bandwidth.py) does this.
+example recipe](../recipes/mpi_bandwidth.py) does this.

 Finally, compile the program binary using the `mpicc` MPI compiler
 wrapper.